 Qualified professionals, who at the start of their careers have worked hard and long, gradually reach a point of burnout.
 At this point, they are well armed with not just the right education but also substantiated skills of some significant full-time work experience in their field.
 Coincidentally, at this time many of them also get married and start a family.
 And so, seeking to work on one’s own terms and spending the time to do the things they enjoy become critical in achieving that quintessential sense of work-life balance.

 It is here that the culture of independent working/ freelancing/ part-time assignments/ project-based work comes in.
 A freelance professional is essentially one who is self-employed and can work on particular assignments with different companies simultaneously.
 Several corporate freelancers and young parents constitute this flexible workforce.
 In such an ecosystem, the individual does not feel tied down by traditional work structures and can control what one wants to do based on what interests them.
-Moreover, a freelance professional usually enjoys the flexibility to work at whatever time it best suits him or her — including in the middle of the night or during the weekend.
+Moreover, a freelance professional usually enjoy the flexibility to work at whatever time it best suits him or her — including in the middle of the night or during the weekend.
 Also, with the expansion of technology, it is no longer imperative for one to be physically present in an office space, as tools such as Skype can be used for conference or other calls.
 Flexing It’s survey findings reveal that within five years, one-third of organizations will have half of their workforce as flexible talent.

 Clocking in a fixed nine-to-five day at the office day in and day out can get rather mundane.
 You get ready in the morning, drop off your child to a crèche, and then spend an hour or two beating traffic — all this before you even get to work!
 Add to this, another hour spent in a ‘team meeting’ that results in nothing much and then downing endless cups of coffee with your colleagues in the café.
 At the end of the day, if the work itself is not challenging or exciting (read ‘meaningful’) enough, the entire exercise can seem quite worthless.